JoshMcKin/connection_manager/README.md

 ### Replication

-simply add 'replicated' to you model beneath any defined associations
+Simply add 'replicated' to your model beneath any defined associations

     class User < ConnectionManager::Connections::UserDataConnection
         has_one :job